triggah61/acent-docs/acent-doc-final.md

 ABSC will facilitate swap/conversion requests and sends corresponding ACE tokens to the holder&#39;s address in Acent blockchain.

+### Ethereum-to-Acent Swap (E2AS) DApp

+Ethereum-to-Acent Swap (E2AS) DApp will enable token holders in Ethereum to convert their Ethereum ERC20 tokens to Ascended ARC20 in Acent Blockchain.
+The ERC20 tokens that will supported for swapping/conversion to ARC20 will be defined/created in the Acent Governance Smart Contract via Acent Governance Dapp.

+To process holder&#39;s conversion/swap request, E2AS communicates with Ethereum Bridge Smart Contract (EBSC).

+EBSC will accept the ERC20 tokens from the request, store the ERC20 tokens in the smart contract, and register the swap event in Ethereum events.

+Crypto Bridge Oracle (CBO) will listen for conversion/swap events in Ethereum events and sends the requests to Acent Bridge Smart Contract (ABSC).

+ABSC will facilitate swap/conversion requests and sends corresponding Ascended ARC20 tokens to the holder&#39;s address in Acent blockchain.

 ### Acent Governance DApp

-Acent Governance DApp will enable ACENT admins to facilitate voting on enhancements/forks of Acent blockchain, nomination of tokens to be wrapped in Acent blockchain, and upgrades/settings updates of the smart contracts in Acent blockchain ecosystem.
+Acent Governance DApp will enable ACENT admins to facilitate voting on enhancements/forks of Acent blockchain, nomination, creation and support of tokens to be ascended (i.e. wrapped) in Acent blockchain, and upgrades/settings updates of the smart contracts in Acent blockchain ecosystem.

 ### Osiris Metawallet